-If you've spent any time on Youtube recently then chances are you're heard a Youtuber promoting Nord VPN.
+If you've spent any time on Youtube recently, then chances are you've heard a Youtuber promoting Nord VPN.

-Before I begin with this I want to say that I have nothing against Nord VPN.
-I understand they're a company and paying Youtubers is an effective marketing strategy.
-For what's it's worth their service works as an effective VPN.
-The question, however, is do you really need a VPN?
+Before I begin with this, I want to say that I have nothing against Nord VPN.
+I understand they're a company, and paying Youtubers is an effective marketing strategy.
+For what's it's worth; their service works as an effective VPN.
+The question, however, is, do you need a VPN?

-Nord VPN has a pretty effective marketing strategy; it's hard to go anywhere people discuss VPNs without someone mentioning Nord.
-NordVPN promises a range of things including
+Nord VPN has a pretty effective marketing strategy; it's hard to go anywhere people discuss VPNs without mentioning Nord.
+NordVPN promises a range of things, including

-This traffic could include Usernames and passwords, bank account information, private medical information, or basically anything else.
-Imagine someone being able to read your text messages in full detail; that's about what the world of public Wi-Fi was.
-There was very little that you could actually do; https had existed as an RFC standard since 1995 but it wasn't widely adopted yet.
+This traffic could include Usernames and passwords, bank account information, private medical information, or anything else.
+Imagine someone being able to read your text messages in complete detail; that's about what the world of public Wi-Fi was.
+There was very little that you could do; HTTPS had existed as an RFC standard since 1995, but it wasn't widely adopted yet.

 Today, however, HTTPS is in wide use.
-According to welivesecurity.com close to 52% of the internet uses HTTPS, In 2016 Apple required that every app on the Apple Store uses HTTPS; Google Followed this directive and required all Android apps to use it by 2018.
-Almost every bank in the world uses HTTPS, almost every major credit card processing system uses HTTPS, and most e-commerce sites like Amazon and eBay use HTTPS as well.
-Basically, everything that you care about is using encryption to protect your web traffic.
+According to welivesecurity.com, close to 52% of the internet uses HTTPS; in 2016, Apple required that every app on the Apple Store uses HTTPS; Google Followed this directive and needed all Android apps to use it by 2018.
+Almost every bank in the world uses HTTPS, virtually every major credit card processing system uses HTTPS, and most e-commerce sites like Amazon and eBay use HTTPS.
+Everything that you care about is using encryption to protect your web traffic.

-Companies like the EFF have advocated hard for the use of HTTPS on all websites, and have created a browser extension to encrypt web traffic when domains don't have HTTPS enabled.
-The days of hackers being able to easily eavesdrop on your internet sessions are rapidly ending.
-Services like LetsEncrypt are making it easier than ever to add a TLS cert to your website, and most web-building services (like Google Sites which I'm using here) enable HTTPS by default without you having to do anything.
+Companies like the EFF have advocated hard for HTTPS use on all websites and have created a browser extension to encrypt web traffic when domains don't have HTTPS enabled.
+The days of hackers being able to eavesdrop on your internet sessions quickly are rapidly ending.
+Services like LetsEncrypt are making it easier than ever to add a TLS cert to your website, and most web-building services (like Google Sites, which I'm using here) enable HTTPS by default without you having to do anything.

 Is it still possible that a hacker could break the encryption and access your data?
 Yes.

-Wouldn't a VPN make it more difficult to do that?
+Wouldn't a VPN make it more challenging to do that?
 Again the answer is Yes.
 A VPN will add another layer of encryption over the already encrypted HTTPS traffic.
-Since both encryptions are using different keys a hacker would have to break both keys before they could actually view your traffic.
+Since both encryptions use different keys, a hacker would have to break both keys before they could view your traffic.
 But let's talk about this for a second.
-HTTPS traffic is using AES-128/AES-256 encryption anyways so the statistical odds of someone cracking it is extremely low.
-People have been trying to crack AES since 2001 when the standard was rolled out.
+HTTPS traffic is using AES-128/AES-256 encryption anyways, so the statistical odds of someone cracking it is extremely low.
+People have been trying to break AES since 2001 when the standard was rolled out.

 So what good is a commercial VPN?
-While HTTPS will prevent someone from viewing details like usernames and passwords in network traffic it won't encrypt metadata.
-To understand this we need to understand how HTTP->HTTPS works.
+While HTTPS will prevent someone from viewing details like usernames and passwords in network traffic, it won't encrypt metadata.
+To understand this, we need to know how HTTP->HTTPS works.

-What all this means, and why it's important to understand, is that even on HTTPS the website URL is visible at the initial connection.
+What all this means, and why it's essential to understand, is that even on HTTPS, the website URL is visible at the initial connection.

-Also important on the subject of Metadata is DNS requests.
+Also noteworthy on the subject of Metadata is DNS requests.
 DNS requests are by default sent in plaintext.
-Google and Firefox are both working on ways to implement DNS over HTTPS and/or DNS over TLS, which would encrypt your DNS traffic (while also ensuring that your DNS traffic is sent exclusively to them and prevent DNS based adblocking); but for right now DNS is plaintext.
+Google and Firefox are both working on implementing DNS over HTTPS and/or DNS over TLS, which would encrypt your DNS traffic (while ensuring that your DNS traffic is sent exclusively to them and preventing DNS-based adblocking); but for right now, DNS is plaintext.

-Imagine for a minute that you're going to a heavily religious university and you're questioning your sexuality.
-The network administrators might blacklist websites dedicated to homosexual ideations and/or they might monitor students that attempt to visit them.
-In a heavily religious school being part of the LGBT community could have adverse effects on you; just look at the Kansas Catholic school that recently fired two gay teachers.
-In a situation like this even visiting an LGBT supporting website might be enough to draw unwanted attention on yourself.
+Imagine for a minute that you're going to a heavily religious university, and you're questioning your sexuality.
+The network administrators might blocklist websites dedicated to homosexual ideations, and/or they might monitor students that attempt to visit them.
+Being part of the LGBT community could have adverse effects on you; look at the Kansas Catholic school that recently fired two gay teachers.
+Even visiting an LGBT supporting website might be enough to draw unwanted attention to yourself in a situation like this.
 A VPN would prevent this.

-If you're making money off live streaming video games than P2P connections could be a death sentence.
+If you're making money off live streaming video games, then P2P connections could be a death sentence.
 Take a look at some of the things Youtuber VirtuallyVain can do with P2P connections in CoD.
 Now imagine that someone wants to be nefarious.
 They could DDoS you, effectively shutting you down for hours to days.
-Or in the worst cases, they could use your IP and Whitepages to find your address and SWAT you.
+Or, in the worst cases, they could use your IP and Whitepages to find your address and SWAT you.

-While the statistical odds of someone doing this appear to be rather low it is still a possibility that should be considered.
-A VPN will change your public IP address so when someone like Virtuallyvain tries to DOX you they won't be able to because they'll get back a Nord VPN server instead of your ISP server and City.
+While the statistical odds of someone doing this appear to be relatively low, it is still a possibility that should be considered.
+A VPN will change your public IP address, so when someone like Virtuallyvain tries to DOX you, they won't be able to because they'll get back a Nord VPN server instead of your ISP server and City.

 Finally, there's the obvious use that started to make VPNs popular; piracy.
-While I never condone the act of digital piracy it is still relevant to talk about it in this context.
-Before a lot of these major compromises like Equifax happened a few years ago the main focus of commercial VPNs was on protecting torrents from ISP surveillance.
-I'm not going to comment on this much more, VPNs are still used for this purpose.
+While I never condone the act of digital piracy, it is still relevant to talk about it in this context.
+Before many of these major compromises like Equifax happened a few years ago, the main focus of commercial VPNs was on protecting torrents from ISP surveillance.
+I'm not going to comment on this much more; VPNs are still used for this purpose.